Why we farm

 We practice closed-loop waste recycling as part of our sustainability policy.
 Nothing is wasted on our farm.
 In fact, when you visit you might spot piles of 'resources'!
 Even our egg cartons are made from recycled cardboard and are free from single-use-plastic labels.
 A small ink stamp is designed to encourage consumers to compost their cartons to make soil for their own backyards!
 Waste is our pet hate and in 2013 Laura convened the Cape to Cape Plastic Free group and introduced initiatives to Margaret River like Plastic Free July, Boomerang Bags, Responsible Cafes & Wash Against Waste.

 We connect with our local community through membership of groups like Transition Town Margaret River, and we enjoy working alongside our local Shire, where Laura sat on the Sustainability Advisory Committee since 2013.
-We love showcasing regenerative farming at local events, and until recently we coordinated the popular 'Sustainability Shed' activities at the annual Margaret River Agricultural Show.
+We love showcasing regenerative farming at local events, and until recently we coordinated the popular 'Sustainability Shed' community activities at the annual Margaret River Agricultural Show.

 Farm tours